Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 The other columns on a query table are a list of queryable columns that are available to an API user for GET-by-query.
 Pagination will operate on query tables only.
 Like the ODS/API there will be no indexes on individual query fields, preferring insert performance over ad hoc query performance.
-Deployments needing fast ad hoc query performance should consider using Tanager's search engine option.
+Deployments needing fast ad hoc query performance should consider using DMS's search engine option.

 The next question is how this tables get populated.
 The best way would be via a separate process so as not to slow down insert performance inserts.
 However, in a deployment where a search engine is not an option, a